-Toshiaki A. Furukawa, MD, PhD Professor
+Toshiaki A. Furukawa, MD, PhD, Professor

 Research and EducationThe research themes in the Department currently include:

 1.In the field of EBM,

-1.3.
+1.4.
 Research and development of new methods to translate evidence into clinical practices, applying epidemiology, statistics and psychometrics.

 2.In the field of CBT,

-2.3.
-Research and development of CBT programs for patients with physical diseases
+2.2.
+CBT programs for patients with physical diseases

-2.Cipriani A, Furukawa TA, Salanti G, et al (2009) Comparative efficacy and acceptability of 12 new-generation antidepressants: a multiple-treatments meta-analysis.
-Lancet, 373, 746-758.
+- Cipriani A, Furukawa TA, Salanti G, et al (2018) Comparative efficacy and acceptability of 21 antidepressant drugs for the acute treatment of adults with major depressive disorder: a systematic review and network meta-analysis.
+Lancet, 391, 1357-1366.

-3.Furukawa TA, Levine SZ, Tanaka S, et al (2015) Initial severity of schizophrenia and efficacy of antipsychotics: Participant-level meta-analysis of six placebo-controlled studies.
+- Furukawa TA, Levine SZ, Tanaka S, et al (2015) Initial severity of schizophrenia and efficacy of antipsychotics: Participant-level meta-analysis of 6 placebo-controlled studies.
 JAMA Psychiatry, 72, 14-21.

 Health Promotion and Human BehaviorProfessor: Toshiaki A. Furukawa, MD, PhD